Old Tree On Crystal Coast Witnessed Civil War Action

 White reportedly replied, “I have the honor to decline evacuating Fort Macon.”

-On March 29, a detachment of the 4th Rhode Island Infantry crossed Bogue Sound from Carolina City and established an outpost camp on Bogue Banks at Hoop Pole Creek, which is about five miles from Fort Macon.
+On March 29, a detachment of the 4th Rhode Island Infantry crossed Bogue Sound from Carolina City and established an outpost camp on Bogue Banks at Hoop Pole Creek, about five miles from Fort Macon.